godotengine/godot-docs/classes/class_editorproperty.rst

 - void **set_bottom_editor** **(** :ref:`Control<class_Control>` editor **)**

-Add controls with this function if you want them on the bottom (below the label).
+Adds controls with this function if you want them on the bottom (below the label).

 .. _class_EditorProperty_method_update_property: